scelerat/vico_review/vico_review.md

 One of the problems with a modal, text-command interface like vi's is that when learning the editor, you inevitably find yourself "stuck," and pulling up a quick reference card.
 How do I select multiple lines of text?
 How do I undo?
 How do I redo?
 What Vico does is provide enough of a Mac interface on vi that you never really get stuck as long as you remember how to get in and out of insert mode.
 Knowing that vi has much more power than is exposed by a basic Mac text editor is a motivating factor too, so I've found myself becoming a more powerful vi/vim user, which has benefits beyond just my Mac.

 I didn't have an overwhelmingly compelling reason to switch from TextMate other than I was tired of waiting for the author to fix the lame character-by-character Undo.
 Vico does that much right and more.
 Gaining split-window functionality is another immediate win over Textmate.
 It's worth noting that TextMate pulled me away from BBEdit for its themes, its bundles and its overall attractiveness.
-Vico has all of this.
+Vico has all of these as well.

 I have been using Vico as my main text editor for almost three weeks now.
 I don't see myself moving back to Textmate (which was my main editor for the last 2 1/2 years).
 Before Textmate I used BBEdit for about thirteen or fourteen years, interspersed with flings with Alpha, Coda, NisusWriter (!), Xcode and MPW, performing the gamut of web development (markup, stylesheets, database, browser-side scripting, server-side programming).
 I've been using unixen throughout that time, so have been comfortable if not completely fluent with vi for a while.